strukturag/nextcloud-certificate24/docs/api.md

 contain a `recipient_idx` field with the (0-based) index of the recipient that should sign the field.

+Different field types are supported through the `type` property of fields (requires capability feature `field-types`).

+Possible values for `type` are:
+- `signature`: field should get a signature (default if `type` is omitted)
+- `date`: field will be populated with the date of the signature

 ## Get metadata of file.